 This thinking is in line with the shift in Facebook's mission statement, which Mark Zuckerberg laid out at the beginning of 2017.
 Instead of simply connecting users with their already existing communities, the company's redefined goal is to build an inclusive "global community," Zuckerberg wrote in a post, where users are consistently exposed to new ideas.

 This mission is an aspirational one.
-Facebook can show diversity on its walls, but the desire to create an inclusive, diverse community still has a long way to go before it is realized online.
+Facebook can show diversity on its walls, but the desire to create an inclusive, diverse community still has a long way to go before it is realised online.
 In the past few weeks the company has reckoned with anti-Semitic ad targeting and the role it played in the 2016 presidential election.
 As these issues are addressed, the hope is that life will imitate art.